bartvanhoey/AbpGenericHttpServiceRepo/GenericHttpService/HowToCreateGenericHTTPServiceToconsumeWebAPI.md

 ### Copy Data/Infra/Dtos folders

 Copy/paste the **Data/Infra and Dtos** folder of the **BookstoreWebApi** sample project into the root of the newly created API.
-The Data Transfer Objects (DTOs) in the Dtos folder are POCO classes that send/receive data to/from the API.
+In the Dtos folder you find the Data Transfer Objects for sending/receiving data to/from the API.

 ### Add a BooksController class to the Controllers folder